-The roof was blown off Bachman & Ferris's lumber mill at Wrightsville; the gable end of the Lutheran church was blown in, and thousards of deliars worth of lumber was tending over the entire section, from Painea-ville, O., to Dunkirk, N. Y. The wind pros-trated a great many of the vineyards, but the greatest damage was done by the tearing and breaking off of the tender stems contain-ing this year's fruit.
+The gale which passed over the lake shore was very disastrous to the grape belt, extending over the entire section, from Painesville, O., to Dunkirk, N. Y. The wind prostrated a great many of the vineyards, but the crusted damage was done by the tearing ville, O., to Dunkirk, N. 1.
+The wind pros-trated a great many of the vineyards, but the greatest damage was done by the tearing and breaking off of the tender stems contain-ing this year's fruit.
 Grape-growers say the crop has suffered a greater damage than it did a year ago from the frost.
 Fully one-third of the crop has been destroyed.